Closed until Saturday, Schedule a callback

 Wednesday 16 August 2023

 If you are considering equity release as a means of accessing some of the tax-free cash tied up in your home, you may be wondering what happens after you pass away.
 Who pays back the equity release plan?
 How does the process work?
 Will your home need to be sold?
-There are two main types of equity release plans currently available:
+There are two types of equity release plans currently available:

+At Key, all our equity release advice relates to lifetime mortgages only - a loan secured against your home.
 As such, we'll use the terms equity release and lifetime mortgage interchangeably moving forwards.

-In this guide, learn what happens when someone with a Key lifetime mortgage plan dies, and how you can prepare your finances.
+In this guide, learn what happens when someone with a lifetime mortgage plan dies, and how you can prepare your finances.
 If you want a reminder of the basics of this topic, read our guide, 'What is equity release?', first.

 What happens to my equity release plan when I die?